cb-technologists/blog/content/posts/cloud-run-with-core.md

 draft: true
 ---

-[Google Cloud Run](https://cloud.google.com/run/) is a Google Cloud serverless platform for stateless containerized applications that leverage HTTP workloads.
+[Google Cloud Run](https://cloud.google.com/run/) is a Google Cloud serverless platform for stateless containerized applications that leverage HTTP and event driven workloads.
 Cloud Run can be fully managed or run on Cloud Run Anthos - either GKE on Google Cloud or on-premises.

 CloudBees Core is an enterprise version of Jenkins that provides better scalability, security and availability by running on and leveraging Kubernetes.